7mind/izumi/doc/microsite/src/main/tut/distage/distage-testkit.md

 This is an excerpt from [distage-example](https://github.com/7mind/distage-example).
 Techniques in that example to look for:

 - Placing the `Profiles` component in the `memoizationRoots`.
-The axis `Repo.Prod` uses a postgres docker container.
-This is shared across test cases since the `Profiles[IO]` depends on the postgres connection which then depends on the container instance.
+The axis `Repo.Prod` uses a PostgreSQL docker container.
+This is shared across test cases since the `Profiles[IO]` depends on the PostgreSQL connection which then depends on the container instance.
 - Use of `Scene.Managed` to use `Axis.Prod` components in a managed environment.

 ```scala mdoc:reset:invisible:to-string